rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 Once you log in and return to the app, the console will print the access token and same information about the logged in user.

 The important GameObjects in example scene are the *Service Bootstrapper* and *Tester*.
-The service manager bootstrapper on the *Service Bootstrapper* initializes the `OpenIDConnectService`.
+The service manager bootstrapper on the *Service Bootstrapper* initializes the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService>.
 The *Tester* GameObject contains the configuration of the Learning Layers OpenID Connect client.
 It also triggers the login procedure and reacts to the successful login.